djpapzin/ai-todo-app/archived/docs/USER_DOCUMENTATION.md

-# AI Todo App - User Documentation
+# AI Todo App: User Documentation (DEPRECATED)

+## Important Notice

+> **DEPRECATED**: This version of the application is now deprecated.
+A new version will replace it soon.
+This documentation is kept for reference purposes only.

 ## Introduction